tyriquezim/tyriquezim/README.md

 I'm a Computer Science student based in Australia with an interest in mobile application development and web development.

 ### Programming Languages
-I have experience coding in the Java, Python, Kotlin, Swift and C programming languages.
+I have experience coding in the Java, Python, Kotlin, Swift, JavaScript and C programming languages.

 ### Current Project(s)
-I'm currently working on remaking my Pentago Android application but for the iOS operating system.
+I'm currently working on PantryPal, a web applicatio that suggests recipes to users based on what ingredients they have available to them.

 ### Skills in Progress
-I intend on learning how to program in JavaScript with the intention of eventually learning how to create web applications.
+I'm currently learning web application concepts such as user authentification, integrating third party APIs and incorporating databases into web applications.
 I also plan on learning how to develop applications using the .NET framework.